rithik-dev/firebase_notifications_handler/README.md

 ### Android

-Add the default channel in AndroidManifest.
+Add the default channel in AndroidManifest in the <application> tag.
 Pass the same in the channelId parameter in the `FirebaseNotificationsHandler` widget to enable custom sounds.

 ```xml